 Read what our past festival composers, ensembles-in-residence, and composition faculty are saying about their experiences at Connecticut Summerfest!
-Watch our Season 8 promo video and 2019 interview series, and check out our Composition Program Guidelines if you're interested in applying to our festival.
+Be sure to check out our Composition Program Guidelines if you're interested in applying to our festival.

 I feel that Connecticut Summerfest represents the best of what an emerging composer festival can be.
 The organization, thoughtfulness, and professionalism of the festival organizers is of the very highest order.
 Attending Connecticut Summerfest was one of the best decisions I've made in my compositional career and I would recommend it in a heartbeat to anyone who considers composing to be an important part of their artistic practice.”

 I had such a blast during Connecticut Summerfest!
 Everyone was so talented and a pleasure to spend time with, and I really felt inspired when I left for home to do some good work.
 I would highly recommend this festival to any composer looking to learn and grow!”

 Connecticut Summerfest provides a welcoming environment in which composers and ensembles can come together to work, learn, and strengthen our community.
 Connecticut Summerfest is run at a high level with meticulous attention to detail every step of the way from programming to logistics (both in person and online) to post-concert social events.
 They have their ear to the ground, and invite artists who share high level and thought-provoking work.
 Connecticut Summerfest is the real deal.”

 — Michael Avitabile, Executive Director of Hub New Music, 2019, 2021, and 2023 Ensemble-in-Residence